 We are very fortunate to have such a large open space for us all to enjoy, and with the River Stour and wooded areas, the Great Meadow is very special.
 Maintenance is essential to ensure it remains accessible and safe, and also to encourage a diversity of wild life and plants and trees to flourish.

-Our next volunteer work day will be 27 March 2019, meet on the Meadow at 9.30am.
+Our next volunteer work day will be Spring 2021 (date tbc).
+We meet on the Meadow at 9.30am.
+Lunchtime refreshments will be available from the Centre Café.
 Don’t forget to wear appropriate clothing.
-Lunchtime refreshments will be available from the Centre Café.

 Stour Valley Clear Up and Tree Planting Day for the Great Meadow – 28 March 2018